 United States Advertising

-- U.S. Ad Revenue Per 1,000 Timeline Views: We currently forecast this metric to increase from $4.4 in 2014 to $13.6 by the end of our forecast period.
-However, there could be a downside of about 15% if this figure was to increase to only $10.
-On the other hand, if Twitter's ad monetization grows much faster than we forecast driven by higher inventory sell through and increased pricing, and the U.S. ad revenue per 1,000 timeline views reaches close to $17.5, there could be 15% upside to our price estimate.
+- U.S. Ad Revenue Per 1,000 Timeline Views: We currently forecast this metric to increase from $8.9 in 2015 to about $19 by the end of our forecast period.
+However, there could be a downside of about 12% if this figure was to increase to only $14.
+On the other hand, if Twitter's ad monetization grows much faster than we forecast driven by higher inventory sell through and increased pricing, and the U.S. ad revenue per 1,000 timeline views reaches close to $25, there could be 15% upside to our price estimate.

-- International Average Monthly Active Users: We currently forecast this figure to increase from 213.5 million in 2014 to over 420 million by the end of our forecast period.
-However, there could be an upside of about 10% if this figure was to reach 550 million instead.
-There is some likelihood of this outcome given the growing smartphone usage across the globe and increasing adoption of Twitter by celebrities and political leaders.
+- International Average Monthly Active Users: We currently forecast this figure to increase from 223 million in 2015 to about 320 million by the end of our forecast period.
+However, there could be an upside of about 10% if this figure was to reach 410 million instead.
+There is some likelihood of this outcome given the rising pace of product changes being undertaken by the new leadership.

 We believe that the United States Advertising business is the primary source of value for Twitter because:

 Significantly Higher Ad Monetization Compared To International Business

 The U.S. accounted for approximately 65% of Twitter's revenues in 2015.
 Although the international business is growing, the monetization level remains much higher for the U.S.